ianhartman/ianhartman.github.io/_posts/2016-09-29-getting-started-02.md

 With access to crucial environmant variables and a server-based project directory, I am able to treat the project directory as a lo-fi database.
 With a few lines of code, Maya and NUKE know exactly where to save new scripts and with a bit more code Maya can version up the files...
 Because adding a .#### to the end of the file name isn't a very intuitive way to iterate on a file name.

-One of the best resources for NUKE implementation as been the NUKE python guide](https://www.thefoundry.co.uk/products/nuke/developers/100/pythondevguide/asset.html).
+One of the best resources for NUKE implementation as been the [NUKE python guide](https://www.thefoundry.co.uk/products/nuke/developers/100/pythondevguide/asset.html).
 They outline successful ways in which to implement some basic functionality that I have added on top of.

 I have also included a NUKE-based BurnIn script that adds a BurnIn node that adds basic information onto the render.
 Especially important for dailies and sharing shots for review / feedback.